jeremypbeasley/canlis_j/questions.markdown

 <h2 class="Display2 mb4">When will fine dining at Canlis re-open?</h2>

-We’ll reopen when the schools re-open, when on-site work resumes, when and the people of our city start asking for their restaurant back.
+We’ll reopen when the schools re-open, when on-site work resumes, when the people of our city start asking for their restaurant back.
 We’ll re-open when we as a nation have made it through this together, when we're ready to raise a glass to humanity and the way we re-learned just how alike we all are.

 <h2 class="Display2 mb4">What if I currently have a reservation?</h2>